spinningarrow/blog.sahil.me/_posts/2018-03-31-shell-scripting-in-clojurescript-with-planck.md

 why not try it out for those shell scripts?
 It has a fantastic standard library specifically for transforming data.
 The only downside is the interpreter's notoriously prohibitive startup time (I’m trying to replace shell scripts after all).
-I've also been playing with [Planck][] (a ClojureScript REPL), which I found super snappy in comparison, so I decided to give that a shot.
+Then I remembered that I have [Planck][] (a ClojureScript REPL) installed, which is super snappy in comparison, so I decided to give that a shot.

 As it turns out, Planck has great support for shell scripting.
 I've been so happy with it that I thought I'd share some of the features that make it really